soasme/PeppaPEG/docs/howto.rst

 .. code-block::

-    Token(0..5, ROW):
+    Node(0..5, ROW):
-        Token(0..1, NUM)
+        Node(0..1, NUM)
-        Token(2..3, NUM)
+        Node(2..3, NUM)
-        Token(4..5, NUM)
+        Node(4..5, NUM)

-The separator will not have its corresponding token, while all joined members have their tokens.
+The separator will not have its corresponding node, while all joined members have their nodes.

 How to Replace Malloc/Free/Realloc?
 -----------------------------------